MicrosoftEdge/magic-mirror-demo/README.md

 1. In Visual Studio, click File > New Project > JavaScript Templates > Windows > Hosted Web Apps
 2. Go to Solution explorer, click on package.appxmanifest > Application and set http://webreflections.azurewebsites.net/mirror as the start page
-3. Within the package.appxmanifest view, click the Content URIs tab and insert http://webreflections.azurewebsites.net/ with ALL WinRT Access
+3. Within the package.appxmanifest view, click the Content URIs tab and insert http://webreflections.azurewebsites.net/ with WinRT Access *All*
-4. Click the Capabilities tab and select Webcam
+4. Click the Capabilities tab and select *Webcam*
-5. Change the taget architecture to ARM
+5. On the ribbon, Change the taget architecture from *Any CPU* to *ARM*
 6. Click play (it should say *Remote Machine*)
 7. A prompt should appear asking you for the *Machine Name*.
-Set IPv4 of your RP as the *Machine Name* and select *Universal* for the *Require Authentication*
+Set the IPv4 of your RP as the *Machine Name* and select *Universal* for the *Require Authentication*
 8. and voilà...
 You have succesfully installed the Magic Mirror hosted web app in your RP running Windows IoT core.

 If you want a tutorial with pretty pictures, you can find it [here](https://microsoftedge.github.io/WebAppsDocs/en-US/win10/DeployToPiWithVS.htm).